ipfabric/docs/docs/IP_Fabric_API/snapshots/create_new_snapshots_via_api.md

 Headers must contain:

-- `content-type: application/json`
+- `Content-Type: application/json`
 - `X-API-Token:` -- An API token generated in IP Fabric Settings.

 ## Create a New Snapshot With the Existing Settings

-If you want to start a discovery using the existing settings, it is a simple `POST` request to `/api/{api_version}/settings`, without a body.
+If you want to start a discovery using the existing settings, it is a simple `POST` request to `/api/{api_version}/snapshot`, without a body.

 ![configure of Creating snapshot](configure_of_Creating_snapshoot.gif)